Interactions-as-a-Service/docs/docs/d1-orm/models.md

 ## Inserting Data

 There are two methods used to insert data into the database.
 The first is `Model.InsertOne()`, which will insert a single row, and the second is `Model.InsertMany()`, which will insert multiple rows.
-Both accept an optional boolean parameter instructing the [Query Building](./query-building.md) to generate `INSERT or REPLACE` instead of just `INSERT`.
+Both accept an optional boolean parameter instructing the [Query Builder](./query-building.md) to generate `INSERT or REPLACE` instead of just `INSERT`.
 This mechanism differs from [Upsert](./upserting.md) by its requirement of only replacing records based on the primary key.

 ### InsertOne()

-This method takes just one parameter, which is the data to insert.
+This method takes between one and two parameters, the first being the data to insert.
 This should be an object with a key of the column name, and a value of the value to insert.
+It also supports an optional boolean parameter to generate to generate an `INSERT or REPLACE` query instead of just `INSERT`.
 For example:

 === "Insert"
 	```ts